VRF Systems and their use in Commercial Buildings

 - AHRI 1230 Certification – Multi V IV is performance-certified.
 This ensures building owners receive verified ratings that comply with national energy codes.

 - Enhanced Energy Efficiency – A newer compressor design & optimized heat exchanger contribute to an enhanced AHRI certified efficiency of up to 28.2 IEER.

-- LG Inverter Scroll – A high side shell innovation offers a more compact size while effortlessly providing the same capacity output with greater reliability.
+- LG Inverter Scroll – A high side shell innovation offers a more compact size while effortlessly providing the same capacity output and greater reliability.

-- Low Ambient Heating – Heating operating range as low as -13F providing optimal comfort and saving on the unnecessary installation and operating costs of additional HVAC systems.
+- Low Ambient Heating – Heating operating range as low as -13F providing optimal comfort while saving on the unnecessary installation and operating costs of additional HVAC systems.